OblivCode/YTMP/README.md

 # Building source
 1) Download the source folder
+2) In terminal, run; py install -r requirement.txt
-2) In terminal, run: py init.py
+3) In terminal, run: py init.py

 # Notices
 Logins will not be saved so if you do login then you will need to re-login every time you restart the app.
 Might find a workaround later.